Maximum sampled conditional likelihood for informative subsampling: Numerical experiments

 \subsection{Poisson regression}

 In this section, we consider the Poisson regression model discussed in Section~\ref{sec:poisson-regression}.
 As in the previous example, we set the full data sample size $N=10^6$, and let the subsample sizes be $n=500; 1000; 1500;$ and $2000$.
 We let the dimension of the covariates $\x_i=(1,\x_{-1,i}\tp)\tp$'s be $d=7$ with the first element of one for the slope parameters.
 We set the true value of $\bbeta$ as a vector of 0.25's to generate the data, and consider the following distributions for the covariates corresponding to the slope parameters, $\x_{-1,i}$'s. \begin{enumerate}[(a)] \item Independent uniform distribution $\x_{-1,i}\sim\mathbb{U}(\bm{0}, \bm{1})$, where components of $\x_{-1,i}$ independently follow the standard uniform distribution.
 This distribution has a bounded support and it is symmetric. \item Independent Beta distribution $\x_{-1,i}\sim\mathbb{B}(\bm{2}, \bm{5})$, where components of $\x_{-1,i}$ independently follow the Beta distribution with parameters 2 and 5.
 This distribution has a bounded support and it is skewed to the right. \item Multivariate normal distribution $\x_{-1,i}\sim\Nor(\bm{0}, \bm\Omega)$, where $\bm\Omega$ is defined similarly to that defined in Section~\ref{sec:multi-class-logistic}.
-This distribution has an unbounded support and it is asymmetric and positively skewed. \item Independent exponential distribution, $\x_{-1,i}\sim\mathbb{EXP}(2)$, where components of $\x_{-1,i}$ independently follow the exponential distribution with rate parameter 2.
+This distribution has an unbounded support and it is symmetric. \item Independent exponential distribution, $\x_{-1,i}\sim\mathbb{EXP}(2)$, where components of $\x_{-1,i}$ independently follow the exponential distribution with rate parameter 2.
 This distribution has an unbounded support, and it is asymmetric and positively skewed. \end{enumerate} Here, the distribution in case (a) is the Case 1 used in \cite{yu2020quasi}.
 We also considered other cases of distributions used in their paper based on uniform distributions.
 The results are omitted because the relative performance of the three estimators are similar to that of case (a).

-Again, we repeat the simulation for $R=1000$ to calculate the empirical MSEs for the three estimators: the proposed MSCLE estimator (MSCLE), the weighted estimator (weighted) and the naive estimator (naive).
-Results are presented in Figure~\ref{fig:poisson1}.
+Again, we repeat the simulation for $R=1000$ to calculate the empirical MSEs, variances, and squared biases, for the three estimators: the proposed MSCLE estimator, the IPW estimator, and the naive estimator (naive).
+Results on the empirical variances and squared biases are presented in Figure~\ref{fig:poisson1}.